skip-mev/connect/providers/apis/binance/README.md

 ## Overview

 The Binance provider is used to fetch the spot price for cryptocurrencies from the [Binance API](https://binance-docs.github.io/apidocs/spot/en/#general-info).
+Note that only supported markets can be added to this provider's market configurations, otherwise all requests will fail.
+To see all of the supported markets please visit ,.....

 ## Configuration